 First, let’s look at the app’s own video tools, because there are a lot of them.
-Once you’ve selected a song, you gain access to the app’s viewfinder.
+Once you’ve selected a song for your video, you gain access to the app’s viewfinder.
 For this exercise, you can really select any of the songs in TikTok.
 If you’re looking to practice your skills, try to select an audio clip you know well enough to not have to look up.
-It’s not a requirement, but knowing your content ahead of time will make recording a whole lot easier.
+It’s not a requirement, but knowing your content ahead of time will make recording much less stressful.
 Once you’ve selected a song, you can enter the viewfinder to start getting a grasp on the controls offered by the app.
 Let’s quickly summarize the controls inside the app:

-- Along the top of the display, you’ll find a back button (allowing you to select a different song to record with), an icon to toggle your phone’s flash on and off, and a button that allows you to switch between the camera on the back of your phone and the camera on the front of your phone.
+- Along the top of the display, you’ll find a back button (which allows you to go back to the song selection screen), an icon to toggle your phone’s flash on and off, and a button that allows you to switch between the camera on the back of your phone and the camera on the front of your phone.
 It’s worth noting that the flash toggle will disappear if you switch to your front-facing camera.
-Finally, there’s a “Next” button that leads you to the editing stages of your clip before you post it; it’s greyed out until you’ve recorded enough content to create with.
+Finally, there’s a “Next” button that leads you to the editing stages of your clip before you post it; it’s greyed out until you’ve recorded enough content to start the editing process.

-- On the right side of your phone, you’ll find some of the tools you can use when creating your song.
+- On the right side of your phone screen, you’ll see tools you can use when creating your video.
 First, there’s a cutting tool that allows you to trim your clip before you start recording.
 You’ll need to use this prior to actually recording, however, because it will become inaccessible once you begin collecting footage.
-Below that is a magic wand tool, which toggles beauty mode on and off.
+Below that is a magic wand tool, which toggles Beauty Mode on and off.
 By default, it’s enabled.
 Below this is the stopwatch tool, and that happens to be one of the most important tools in the entire app.
-By using the stopwatch, you can set TikTok to record on its own and record a specific amount of music before it pauses recording.
-This is perfect if you don’t have someone to help you record, because it means you can get exactly what you want from the clip as you record your footage.
+By using the stopwatch, you can set TikTok to record a specific amount of music automatically before it pauses recording.
+This is perfect if you don’t have someone to help you record, because it means you can get exactly the length of footage you want as you record.
 We’ll talk a little more about this tool later on in our guide.
 Finally, below that is the filter tool.

 - At the bottom of the display, you have your time manipulation tools which allow you to slow down or speed up your video content.
 We have a full guide that will help you use those speed settings to your advantage, which you can check out here.

 - Finally, at the very bottom of the display, we have three icons.
-The first is an effects tool, which allows you to add augmented reality content into your videos, similar to Snapchat or Instagram.
-The second is your record button, which works like Snapchat—you hold down the icon to record, and release to pause recording.
+The first is an effects tool, which allows you to add cool filters or “augmented reality content” into your videos, similar to Snapchat or Instagram.
+The second is your record button, which works just like the record button in Snapchat—you hold down the icon to record, and release to pause recording.
 Unlike Snapchat, you can use the record button to create different clips and takes, which you can identify by looking at the top of the screen at the yellow progress bar.
 The white lines on that bar will display where and when the app is starting and stopping your new clips.
 And if you mess up a take, don’t worry.
 TikTok makes it easy to start a small section of the song over without having to redo the entire project.
 Click on the backspace button to the right of the record icon to erase the last thing you recorded and start over.

-Those are the main tools you’re dealing with when creating a video in TikTok, and it’s important to be familiar with them.
-Practicing with them and playing around with the tools makes for a great way to test out your skills, and since you don’t necessarily have to publish a video you create within the app, it’s important to remember that you can erase your progress as much as you want.
-There are a few additional effects you can add to your video after you’ve recorded your content, but it’s important to remember that the best videos come from users who focus most of their time on the actual video itself, not the effects you add in post.
+Those are the main tools you’re dealing with when creating a video in TikTok, and it’s important to be familiar with them before making the plunge into gathering an audience.
+Practicing and playing around with the tools is a great way to test out your new skills, and since you don’t necessarily have to publish the video you create within the app there us no downside to trial and error.
+It’s important to remember that you can erase your progress as much as you want.
+There are a few additional effects you can add to your video after you’ve recorded your content, but the best videos come from users who focus most of their time on the actual video itself, not the effects you add in post-production.

-Now that you have a basic understanding of how TikTok’s camera display allows you to record and manipulate your footage, it’s important to also have a strong sense of how composition works within videography.
-Don’t worry if you didn’t go to film school—we’re only talking the basics here.
-Like when you take a photo, your videos come out better when you have a strong sense of framing within your work.
-That isn’t to say you can’t make quality content without knowing how composition works when shooting videos, but if you’re trying to get the most followers on TikTok, you’ll want to understand how framing works in a general sense.
-So, here are four tips to follow when creating videos in TikTok:
+Now that you have a basic understanding of how each feature on TikTok’s display screen allows you to record and manipulate your footage, it’s important to also have a strong sense of how composition works within videography.
+Don’t worry if you didn’t go to film school—we’re only talking the basic “Dos and Don’ts” here.
+Just like in photography, your videos come out better when you have a strong sense of framing within your work.
+That isn’t to say you can’t make quality content without knowing how composition works when shooting videos, but you can enhance your content with a little basic knowledge of what makes a video look really good.
+Plus, if you’re trying to get the most followers on TikTok, you’ll want to understand how framing works so your viewers enjoy watching your videos.
+Here are four simple composition tips to follow when creating videos in TikTok: